 Call at least three solar companies for free, itemized quotes.
 The quotes should describe all costs and list the solar equipment included.
 Reviewing multiple quotes helps identify the option that aligns with your budget.

 Top-notch solar installations should have strong workmanship and performance guarantees.
 A workmanship warranty covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
 A performance guarantee ensures a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Comprehensive guarantees show that a solar company believes in its work.

-Switching to solar power can help reduce your energy expenses.
-Be sure to evaluate these aspects when determining the cost and value of solar panels.
+Solar can help you lower electricity bills over time.
+Make sure you consider these aspects when considering the final cost and value of solar panels.

 Incentive Type: Property Tax Incentive